jswaff/chess4j/README.md

 chess4j currently employs three transposition tables.
 Two are used in the main search (with different replacement strategies), and one in the pawn evaluation.

-You can specify the maximum memory allocated to each table via a command line parameter, but you would really only want to do this if you were running the program directly from the command line, and not using a Winboard compatible GUI or test harness.
+You can specify the maximum memory allocated to each table via command line parameters, but you would really only want to do this if you were running the program directly from the command line, and not using a Winboard compatible GUI or test harness.
 (I do this when running test suites but that's about it.)